nimaid/python-dl621/README.rst

-e621-dl
+e621dl
 ========================

-A simple library to download e621 images with tags
+A simple python module to download e621 images with embedded tags and description